arun-kr-reddy/notes/algorithms.md

   if unsorted portion larger than threshold, recursevily break it then run insertion sort

 ## comparison model
-- **comparison model:** items are black boxes (ADTs) with only comparison operations defined, then time cost is num comparisons
+- **comparison model:** elements are black boxes (ADTs) with only comparison operations defined, then time cost is num comparisons
 - **decision tree:** all comparison algos can be represented as a tree of possible outcomes & their results
 - **example: binary search decision tree:** for `n = 3`
   ![](./media/algorithms/decision_tree.png)